 The Epidemiology Department requires that each full-time student formulate a plan (or request an exemption) for the WinterSession.
 All full-time students must complete the WinterSession contract, which must be approved and signed by the advisor.
-The original signed copy of the form must be submitted by December 1 to the academic services coordinator in Kresge 926.
+The original signed copy of the form must be submitted by December 1 to the Assistant Director of Graduate Studies in Kresge 926.
 Questions or concerns can be brought to the department chair for adjudication.